thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 <br>
 **Let's look an example.**
 <br>
-In this example uses the Prosys OPC UA Simulation Server to demonstrate how the OPC UA connector works.
-OPC-UA connector is installed locally on the server.
+In this example uses the Prosys OPC UA Simulation Server to demonstrate how to configure the OPC-UA connector.
 <br>

 {:refdef: style="text-align: left;"}
 ![image](/images/gateway/opc-ua-simulation-server-1.png)
 {: refdef}

-In your config file, change the "url" value to the URL of your test server.
+On the main **"Status"** tab, copy connection address (UA TCP).

+To connect your OPC UA server to ThingsBoard, in the OPC-UA Connector configuration file (opcua.json), replace the "url" value with the copied connection address.

-The **mapping** section would look like this:
+Our **server** section would look like this:

 ```json
   "server": {